Italy's Monti under pressure, president worried

-ROME The euro zone debt crisis risks becoming a political crisis for Italian Prime Minister Mario Monti, who is facing mounting pressure to ease Italy's borrowing costs at a European Union summit that started on Thursday.
+ROME The euro zone debt crisis risks becoming a political crisis for Italian Prime Minister Mario Monti, who is facing mounting pressure to achieve results to ease Italy's borrowing costs at the European Union summit that started on Thursday.

-President Giorgio Napolitano said he was worried about increased infighting between the parties who back Monti in parliament, with speculation swirling that the government could fall within a few months.
+President Giorgio Napolitano said he was worried by the increasing conflicts among the parties who back Monti in parliament, with speculation continuing to swirl over the risk that the government could fall within a few months.

-In a statement, Napolitano said he welcomed the fact that Monti had broad parliamentary backing to negotiate at the Brussels summit.
+Napolitano said in a statement that he welcomed the fact that Monti had broad parliamentary backing to negotiate at the Brussels summit.
 "However it is worrying that at the same time the disputes and conflicts are increasing among the parties that support the government," he added.

-The centre-left Democratic party (PD) and former prime minister Silvio Berlusconi's centre-right Party of Freedom (PDL) are demanding that Monti win backing for pro-growth measures at the summit in order to ease Italy's economic recession, as well as secure steps to limit its rising borrowing costs.
+The centre-left Democratic party (PD) and former Prime Minister Silvio Berlusconi's centre-right Party of Freedom (PDL) are demanding that Monti obtain backing for pro-growth measures at the summit to ease Italy's economic recession, as well as steps to limit its rising borrowing costs.

 The budget deficit would also fall far more slowly than Monti has promised, Confindustria warned.

-The country's political parties agreed to back Monti as the head of an unelected government rather than go to elections when a discredited Berlusconi fell from office last November with Italy on the verge of a Greek-style debt default.
+The rival political parties agreed to back Monti at the head of an unelected government rather than go to elections when a discredited Berlusconi fell from office last November with Italy on the verge of a Greek-style debt default.

 However, they already have their eyes on the next election which must be held by next spring, and are happy to blame Monti as Italy's economic and financial difficulties continue to rise.